surv-is-a-dev/gallery/README.md

 > [!WARNING]
-> This content is going to be privated permenantly within the coming hours.
+> This content is archived and will not recieve updates unless there is a critical security issue.

 # Miyo's Gallery